nikhilgupta2001/Forever_Knights/README.md

 ## ✨Challenges we ran into

-1. **Finding a unique/novel idea:** Finding a novel and innovative idea for a hackathon as allways been a tough job .
+1. **Finding a unique/novel idea:** Finding a novel and innovative idea for a hackathon has always been a tough job .
 Developing an idea into a project is the next hell .
-We made our way through brain storming hrs to land were we are right now.accept
+We made our way through brain storming hours to land where we are right now.

-2. **Choosing the right library:** There are huge number of libraries for any job to get done .
+2. **Choosing the right library:** There are huge number of libraries to get any job done .
 Finding the one suitable to your coding style and motive is a difficult task .
 We went through some awesome libraries to figure out what is best for the application on the basis of performance and being robust.

 3. **Tricky State Management:**  Managing state throughout a huge application considering the local state , global state and function calls has been a challenge.
 We invested a huge amount of time figuring out how to make it work properly and efficiently.

-4. **Interchange of data in MongoDB :**  Interchanging data through the UI and database simultaneously for the user as well as for the company at the same time .
+4. **Interchange of data in MongoDB :**  Interchanging data through the UI and database simultaneously for the user as well as for the company at the same time was a difficult task.
 We ran into a call back hell and dealt it with some new methods to tackle the same.

 5. **Using authentication feature :** This was one of the most important features of our adds project.
 We had to ensure no two users can have same username, each profile is identified by a unique id, users cannot see adds without logging in and so on.
-For this we used  jwt token which provides simple, unobtrusive authentication for Node.js.
-Also its great documentation helped us incorporate it properly in our project.
+For this we used  jwt token which provides simple, unobstructive authentication for Node.js.

 7. **Non-availability of members at one location :** Due to current Covid-19 crisis our team was working on this project from three different locations.
 This was quite difficult in many occasions but still we coordinated well with each other.
-We were constantly in touch with each other over phone and updated the developments of our project on GitHub. and live share.
+We were constantly in touch with each other over phone and updated the developments of our project on GitHub via  live share.